kandrade9/multiplier/README.md

 # multiplier
-Return user string multiplied by value passed by user
+Return user string multiplied by value passed by user.